 (bone formation and erosion) as well as inflammation of joints and extra-articular sites such as eyes, gut and skin.
 Broadly, SpA has been classified into axial and peripheral based on the affected joints (spine/sacroilicac or peripheral) and the presence of extra-articular features \parencite{Runwaleit2009}.

 Major histocompatibility (MHC) class I molecules present intracellular peptides (self or from infectious agents) to T cells, encoded by the human leukocyte antigen (HLA) A, B and C genes.
 HLA-B27 is the strongest genetic association for the SpA family.
 Studies in human families and rat models with HLA-B27 positive status have shown manifestation of different SpA, such as psoriasis and inflammatory bowel disease (IBD), within a single family or individual (Said-Nahal2000; Hammer et al. 1990).
-These observations support the hypothesis that SpA subtypes may in fact be a single multifaceted condition with shared genetic, immunophatological and structural features and dynamic phenotypes (Baeten et al. 2013).
+These observations support the hypothesis that SpA subtypes may in fact be a single multifaceted condition with shared genetic, immunopathological and structural features and dynamic phenotypes (Baeten et al. 2013).
 Conversely, some studies suggest that the immunopathological differences between axial and peripheral arthritis could be partially explained by genetic factors (Porcher et al. 2005; Appel et al. 2011; Noordenbos et al. 2012).

-As a phenotype, PsA can be further subdivided in five clinical groups as per the Moll and Wright criteria: distal, destructive, symmetric, asymmetric and spinal (Moll et al. 1973).
+As a phenotype, PsA can be further subdivided in five clinical groups: distal, destructive, symmetric, asymmetric and spinal (Moll et al. 1973).
 These subclasses mainly differ in the location, number and distribution of the affected joints and have been later modified to also include dactylitis (diffuse swelling of a digit), a distinctive feature of PsA (Reich et al. 2009).
 Overall, this phenotypic heterogeneity of PsA increases the difficulty in the design and achievement of meaningful outcomes from clinical studies.

 Pathophysiology of psoriasis and psoriatic arthritis